 The problem -- you will be trading your natural soap for synthetic detergents.

-The synthetic detergents may have a pH that is more acidic than handmade natural soaps, but many people are not only sensitive to detergents but are also sensitive to synthetic foam boosters, emulsifiers, preservatives, colors, and fragrances used by mass marketers in their soap-free liquid and bar cleansers.
+The synthetic detergents may have a pH that is more acidic than handmade natural soaps, but many people are not only sensitive to these detergents but are also sensitive to synthetic foam boosters, emulsifiers, preservatives, colors, and fragrances used by mass marketers in their soap-free liquid and bar cleansers.

 Problems With pH Balanced Skin Cleansing